stevemc-suse/suma-interactive-demo-environment/README.md

 # suma-demo-rodeo

-### THIS IS BEING UPDATED (REWRITE)
+# THIS IS BEING UPDATED (REWRITE)

 Building out an interactive demo environment for SUMA.

 To build out this environment you will need to know SUSE Manager or Uyuni.
 You will also need access to AWS as this demo environment uses AWS EC2 machine, but can be adapted to use cloud in the future.

- suma-server
-	 semi-automated deployment of suse manager

-1. Edit the 'terraform.tfvars'
+## 1. Edit the 'terraform.tfvars'

-	- AWS Key
-	- AWS Secret
+	# AWS access key used to create infrastructure
+	aws_access_key = "<key>"

+	# AWS secret key used to create AWS infrastructure
+	aws_secret_key = "<key>"

+	# AWS region used for all resources
+	aws_region = "eu-west-1"

-	- SUSE Manager Subscription Key
+	# SUSE Manager Subscription Key

-You will need to generate a 'suma-demo.pem' file in aws and makesure to download this to root of the deployment directory replaceing dummy.pem
+	suse_manager_subscription = "<key>"

+####Note:
+The build has been currently tested on AWS eu-west-1 the ami images used might need to be changed for you local region.

+	Run 'terraform init'
+	Run 'terraform plan'
-Run 'terraform init' and wait for the modules to load.
+	Run 'terraform init'
-(optional) Run terraform plan

-Now deploy the SUSE Manager Server.
+The process will deploy the following.

-Run 'terrform apply' monitor the AWS portal, your machine should now be deploying.
+mermaid<>

+1. SUSE Manager server 4CPU 16GB Mem, bootdisk, datadisk (suma)
+2. SUSE Manaer Proxy Server 1CPU 4GBMem, bootdisk, datadisk (suma-proxy)
+3. SUSE Manager Monitor Server 1CPU 4GB MeM, bootdisk (suma-monsrv)
+4. SUSE Manager Client Machines the number of machine deployed can be changed. [# Tested with 50 instances]
+	1. SLE15SP3
+	1. SLE15SP4

+ Once the deployment has completed you will have several machines that are ready togo, all machines have has the /etc/hosts file updated with the SUSE Manager Server details as currently there is no DNS on the virtual machine network.

 Once done: